Transferwise.com Review 2019 – Pros & Cons of Transfers with the FinTech

 Here is an example, a 1000€ transfer from my German bank account (€) to my British bank account (pounds):

-(the comparison was made with one of the most important banks in Germany)
+(the comparison was made with one of the leading banks in Germany)

-As you will appreciate, today it is much more cost-effective to make our international transfers with online platforms such as TransferWise.
+As you will appreciate, today it is much more cost-effective to make our international transfers with online platforms such as TransferWise, at least up to a certain amount.

-The key point to saving is not in management fees, but rather in the exchange rate, which makes a huge difference.
-In the example, the cost amount is 45 €.
+The key point to saving is not so much in management fees, but rather in the foreign exchange rate, which makes a huge difference.
+In our example, the amount to save would be 45 €.

 In short, the traditional banking system has become obsolete.